ARM-software/arm-trusted-firmware/contributing.md

     everyone visibility of whether others are working on something similar.
 ARM licensees may contact ARM directly via their partner managers instead if they prefer.
-    *   For bugs, use the "bug" label in the [issue] and clearly describe the problem, including steps to reproduce.
-    *   For enhancements, use the "enhancement" label and clearly describe how you intend to implement the change.
+    *   Note that the [issue] tracker for this project is in a separate [issue tracking repository].
+Please follow the guidelines in that repository.
-        If you intend to include Third Party IP in your contribution, please raise a separate [issue] for this and ensure that the changes that include Third Party IP are made on a separate topic branch.
+    *   If you intend to include Third Party IP in your contribution, please raise a separate [issue] for this and ensure that the changes that include Third Party IP are made on a separate topic branch.
 *   [Fork][] [arm-trusted-firmware][] on GitHub.